drdholu/van-Emde-Boas/README.md

 5. **maximum**: Finds the maximum element in the vEB tree.
 6. **predecessor**: Finds the predecessor of a given element in the vEB tree.
 7. **read_branch_data_from_csv**: Reads branch data from a CSV file and populates the `Branch` array.
-8. **main**: The main function of the program, responsible for reading input from the user, allocating branches to students, and deallocating memory.

-## van Emde Boas Tree (vEB Tree)
-The van Emde Boas tree (vEB tree) is a specialized data structure designed to maintain a dynamic set of integers.
-It achieves efficient time complexity for operations like insert, delete, minimum, maximum, predecessor, and successor by dividing the universe into smaller sub-universes recursively.

-## Application
-The application allows users to input student roll numbers, marks, and branch preferences.
-Based on this input and the available branches with their cutoff marks, the system allocates the most suitable branch to each student, considering their preferences and marks.